barbarer/py4e-int/_sources/functions/function_conditional_writecode.rst

                 Create a function called move_elevator to move elevator from one floor to another.
                 The method takes two parameters current_floor and nex_floor.
-If the elevator moves to a floor above then it should return "Up", otherwise it should return "Down".
+If the elevator moves to a floor above, then it should return "Up".
+Otherwise, it should return "Down".
-                Also if the next_floor is negative or if it is the same as current_floor it should return 0.
+                Also, if the next_floor is negative or if it is the same as current_floor it should return 0.
                 ~~~~
                 def move_elevator(current_floor, next_floor):